 Sometimes, you have to spend money to make money.
 For instance, rent abatement (RA) can potentially cost a landlord (or its insurer) some money, but it facilitates a long-term stream of rental payments.
-In this article, we’ll explore what is rent abatement and provide a rent abatement definition.
+In this article, we’ll explore “What is rent abatement?” and provide a rent abatement definition.
 Next, we’ll show you a sample rent abatement letter, and discuss what landlords and tenants should know about RA.
 Next, we’ll explain RA accounting and discuss how Assets America® can help.
-Finally, we’ll conclude by answering some frequently asked questions about abatement of rent.
+Finally, we’ll conclude by answering some frequently asked questions about the abatement of rent.

 What is Rent Abatement?

 Rent abatement is a normal feature of commercial leases.
 Normally, a lease will contain a rent abatement clause with the terms under which RA operates.
 It specifies that the landlord will temporarily suspend or reduce a tenant’s rent payments if a property needs repair.
 Usually, the required repairs stem from some sort of event that interrupts a tenant’s operations, including:

 - Fire/smoke damage

 - No heat

 Fire is a dramatic example of tenant damage, but an RA could also cover less catastrophic damage.
 For example, consider when a heating system fails and the landlord doesn’t fix it in a timely manner.
 The abatement of rent should apply because the landlord has chosen to ignore the problem.
 Indeed, the RA clause may allow the tenant to fix the problem and subtract the cost from the rent.